-4. Besides the ambiguity due to irresolved or missed detections, overlapping correlation gates, and false returns, scenarios with highly maneuvering targets are also ambiguous with respect to the object evolution model assumed to be in effect.
-Hypotheses related to resolution conflicts fit well into the more complex framework of IMM-MHT and provide performance improvements over more simplified dynamics models.

-• W. Koch and G. van Keuk
+- 4. Besides the ambiguity due to irresolved or missed detections, overlapping correlation gates, and false returns, scenarios with highly maneuvering targets are also ambiguous with respect to the object evolution model assumed to be in effect.
+Hypotheses related to resolution conflicts fit well into the more complex framework of IMM-MHT and provide performance improvements over more simplified dynamics models. - A detailed discussion of this approach has been published in: - W. Koch and G. van Keuk